SolaceSamples/solace-samples-nodejs/_docs/persistence-with-queues.md

 ![sending-message-to-queue]({{ site.baseurl }}/assets/images/sending-message-to-queue-300x160.png)

-The actual method calls to create and send guaranteed messages to a queue are similar to those used for direct messages in the publish/subscribe tutorial.
+In the simplest case, the actual method calls to create and send guaranteed messages to a queue are similar to those used for direct messages in the publish/subscribe tutorial.
 The differences are:
-* a durable queue type destination is created and used; and
+* a durable queue type destination is created and used,
-* the delivery mode is set to PERSISTENT.
+* the delivery mode is set to PERSISTENT, and
+* delivery to the Solace message router is confirmed (shown in the [Confirmed Delivery tutorial.]({{ site.baseurl }}/confirmed-delivery))

 ```javascript
 var messageText = 'Sample Message';